emmobaby/learngit/readme.txt

 Git is of vital importance.
 Git is very convenient ,too,too. cherry is ugly.
-Creating a new branch is quick.
+Creating a new branch is quick AND good.